open-telemetry/semantic-conventions/docs/dotnet/dotnet-aspnetcore-metrics.md

 **[1]:** Requests could be:

-  * rejected by global or endpoint rate limiting policies
+* Rejected by global or endpoint rate limiting policies
-  * canceled while waiting for the lease.
+* Canceled while waiting for the lease.

 Meter name: `Microsoft.AspNetCore.RateLimiting`; Added in: ASP.NET Core 8.0
 <!-- endsemconv -->